Chapter 3 : May I Have This Duel?

 moar awesome graphics by julia~

 I was once careful about my reputation, as recent as my fourth year when Witchy Business was still The Hogwarts Weekly.
-It was what professors would call a 'respectable publication' and was about as bland as watered-down porridge.
+It was what professors called a 'respectable publication' and was as bland as watered-down porridge.

 When the old guard left, I took my chance and not only kept the publication alive, I gave it a shot of firewhiskey and turned it into a sensation.
 At the time, my biggest worry was that people wouldn't give information to a gossip paper.
 Certainly would be the sensible train of thought.